 The Reality Check: Jealousy Is Attraction Poison

-Here’s the brutal truth: Every jealous reaction broadcasts to her that you believe she’s out of your league.
-When you act possessive, you’re communicating that you’re so insecure about your own value that you need to control her to keep her.
+Every jealous reaction broadcasts to her that you believe she’s out of your league.
+When you act possessive, you’re communicating that you’re insecure – you need to control her to keep her.

 Women are attracted to confident men who trust their own worth.
 They’re repulsed by insecure men who need to monitor and control them.
 Your jealousy isn’t protecting your relationship – it’s advertising your weakness.